-Trauma Counselling: is the First Step in ReBuildingYou after All Trauma, Physical and Emotional
+Trauma Counselling, with a friend, family or professional, is the First Step in ReBuildingYou after All Trauma, Physical and Emotional

 How Do I ReBuild a Broken Life?
 Who can help?
 What can I do Myself?
 Where Do I Start?
 Where Am I Now?
 What happened?
 What can I do for my friend?

 Debrief and Make a Plan

 Trauma counselling – aka debriefing – is essential.
 Stop the clock for a moment and take stock.
 Find out where you are now and plan how you can recover.
 Design your life.
 The brain does a surprising amount just as a result of ‘knowing’ what’s going on.